Philip Howell: Pre-war career

-In December 1911, Howell was appointed by Major General William Robertson as a Senior Instructor at the Staff College, Camberley with the additional title of "Professor of Military Studies".
+In December 1911, Howell was appointed by Major General William Robertson as a senior instructor at the Staff College, Camberley with the additional title of "Professor of Military Studies".
+He was promoted to temporary major while employed in this role.

 In the Christmas vacation of 1912, Howell was sent to Thrace, both by The Times (as special correspondent) and the War Office as " military observer" attached to the Bulgarian Army of General Savov during the First Balkan War.
 His observations, which included an early favourable assessment of the capabilities of the Bulgarian Army, were turned into a series of military lectures for the Staff College, and published as a book, "Campaign in Thrace – 1912".

-On 31 August 1913 Howell was promoted major in the 4th Hussars, as second-in-command, then based at The Curragh in Ireland.
+On 14 May 1913 Howell was promoted major in the 4th Hussars, as second-in-command, then based at The Curragh in Ireland.
 It was during the Curragh Incident of March 1914, propagated by the forthcoming Home Rule Bill and some confusion amongst high command, that Howell's writing skills and diplomatic abilities came to the fore.
 The question was posed to officers serving in Ireland (individually) whether they would resign their commissions if asked to march on Ulster – where Carson proposed resisting the Home Rule Bill.
 Almost all the officers offered to resign their commissions, creating an internal crisis.
 Howell drafted a letter to the Army Council, on behalf of the officers, and its brigade commander, Hubert Gough.
-The content of the letter helped diffuse the issue.
+The content of the letter helped defuse the issue.
 His efforts were further extended by his writing a personal letter to The Times in which he denounced the fact that soldiers had been asked to choose between their own political conscience and their duty to serve, in an impossible ultimatum.
 He posed the question that there had been a deliberate effort by the politicians to pass off the decision on to the Army.
 The letter was signed "A Soldier Serving in Ireland".
 Both these efforts contributed in some small way to common sense being applied and the order being rescinded.